-According to the SSA, you must have a condition that limits necessary activities like:
+According to the SSA, you must have a physical or intellectual disability that limits necessary activities like:

 - Walking